Cornell Art Museum

 The Cornell Museum “is as young and hip as a Wynwood [Miami] gallery…” — Delray Beach magazine, May-June 2015.

-Art exhibits rotate every three to four months, are typically themed, and feature contemporary and cutting edge works by regional, national and internationally acclaimed artists.
+Art exhibits rotate every three to four months.
 Museum hours are Tuesday-Saturday, 10 am-4:30 pm and Sunday, 1-4:30 pm.
 Admission is a suggested $5 donation.

 The Museum was dedicated in 1990 and named in honor of Delray Beach residents Harriet W. and George D. Cornell.
 The architecture, formally known as “Masonry Vernacular,” makes the building unique in the downtown area.
 This style was used for several smaller buildings in the Old School Square Historic Arts District.
 Without the colorful exhibit banners and other signage, one would never guess that the building is actually a museum.
 During the restoration process, the original atrium and classrooms, which are now exhibition spaces, were restored to preserve the rare Dade County Pine floors, tall windows and open space.
 The only significant modification to the interior was to open the atrium up to the second floor, allowing for natural light to stream in and provide a more spacious feel.

 The first floor houses two large galleries for the main exhibitions and an Art Walk gallery for month-long exhibits of works by local artists.
 First Friday Art Walk is an open house for all the art galleries in downtown Delray Beach.
-Also on the first floor is a Museum Store featuring hand crafted art, decor and jewelry by 50 area artists, and the Angelique Tea Room, which is used for classes, receptions and other special events.
+Also on the first floor is a Museum Store featuring hand crafted art, decor and jewelry by 50 area artists.
 The second floor, accessible by two grand staircases or an elevator, has four exhibition galleries.

 The Cornell Art Museum is located to the south of the Crest Theatre building, and is connected to the Crest Theatre building’s Ocean Breeze Room and portico by a covered loggia.